treagod/spectator/docs/scripting.md

 ```

 ## console
-The console currently binds only the `log` method, which is for printing on the Spectator JavaScript console.
+The `console` object provides methods to write on the Spectator console.

 <img src="console_output.png" style="width:100%; max-width:675px; height: auto;">

 ### log(any)
+Writes unformatted text to the console.
+### warning(any)
+Writes yellow text to the console.
+### error(any)
+Writes red text to the console.

 ## HTTP
 The HTTP object provides methods to make additional requests during your Spectator request operation.
 The objects methods are the same